 On May 28, 1807, Swiss paleontologist, glaciologist, and geologist Jean Louis Rodolphe Agassiz was born, who is considered a prominent innovator in the study of the Earth‘s natural history.
 He was the first to scientifically propose that the Earth had been subject to a past ice age.

-Louis Agassiz studied medicine at the universities of Zurich, Heidelberg, and Munich, but educated himself also in nature sciences and botany.
+Louis Agassiz was born the son of a Protestant pastor in Vully-le-Haut (today: Haut-Vully) in the district of Môtier, Switzerland.
+First brought up at home, he spent four years at a secondary school in Biel/Bienne and then studied in Lausanne.
+With the aim of becoming a doctor, he studied from 1824 at the universities of Zurich, Heidelberg and Munich, but educated himself also in nature sciences and botany.
 To his early mentors belonged Alexander von Humboldt and Georges Cuvier, who motivated the young scientist to keep up his interest in geology, zoology and ichtyology.
 In the 1820’s, Agassiz undertook a research journey to Brasil to study fish, which depicted a turning point in his career.
 After Johann Baptist von Spix, who joined his travel, passed away, Agassiz was asked to complete the researcher’s studies which he gratefully did.
 Several publications followed the trip and Agassiz’ reputation across the continent grew.

 While being occupied as professor in Neuchâtel, Louis Agassiz proceeded his research on fish and fossils at the Swiss canton of Glasrus, which depicted the foundation for his later works that made him internationally famous.
 For many decades, researchers tried to find out how boulders were transported over quite large distances, especially in the foothills of the Alps.
 Several scientists already thought of glacier-activities but had difficulties to prove their ideas.
 The common explanatory approach was volcanic processes.